elotroalex/chiens/_texts/translation.md

 - {:.sp} Toussaint.

-- {:.i2} Je dis que vous ne l'aurez pas.
+- {:.i2} I said you will not have it.

 - {:.sp} The Messenger.

-- {:.i2} Nous l'aurons, car de lui dépend votre vie.
+- {:.i2} We will have it, because your life depends on it.

 - {:.sp} Toussaint.

-- {:.i2} Vous ne l'aurez pas : c'est l'or de la vengeance et de la Liberté.
+- {:.i2} You will not have it; it is the gold of vengeance and liberty.

 - {:.sp} The Messenger.

-- {:.i2} Insolent, tu braves le 1str Consul.
+- {:.i2} Insolent, you defy the First Consul!

 - {:.sp} Toussaint.

-- {:.i2} Je ne le brave pas, je le hais.
+- {:.i2} I don't defy him.
+I hate him.

 - {:.sp} The Messenger.

-- {:.i2} Assez.
+- {:.i2} Enough.

 - {:.sp} Toussaint.

-- {:.i2} Je vous hais.
+- {:.i2} I hate you.

 - {:.sp} The Messenger.